haddocking/haddocking.github.io/software/haddock3/haddock3-manual/src/eco_system.md

 ## Webservers

-We also provide online resources to perform computation related to the tools we developed.
+We also provide online resources to perform computations related to the tools we developed.

-Access our web-portal here: [https://wenmr.science.uu.nl/](https://wenmr.science.uu.nl/).
+Access our web portal here: [https://wenmr.science.uu.nl/](https://wenmr.science.uu.nl/).

 ## Haddock3 Web-Application